 Master of Creative Technologies student

-Spending time in AUT’s Textile Design Lab helped her find her path, says Kate Whittaker who came to AUT to study textile design and is now enrolled in a Master of Creative Technologies.
+She has always been interested in making and creating things, says Gayle Lee who came to AUT to study a Bachelor of Creative Technologies and is now enrolled in a Master of Creative Technologies.